Ms. Lockhart has been working in the survey industry since graduation from the University of

 both traditional tides and newer GPS methods.

-Ms. Lockhart is member of the Hydrographic Society of America (THSOA) and serves on the
+Ms. Lockhart is member of the Hydrographic Society of America (THSOA).
+She is a recipient of the Lt.
+Cmdr.
+Peter

 Johnson Best Practices Award presented by the Joint Airborne Lidar Bathymetry Technical